georgievm/py-tkinter-iso-fits/README.md

 # ISO Fits & Tolerances

-Inspired by a concept to dimensional precision and ISO fits learned in the "Fundamentals of Engineering Design" at TU-SOFIA!
+Inspired by a concept to dimensional precision and ISO fits.
+Learned from the "Fundamentals of Engineering Design" at TU-SOFIA!

 - Desktop app
 - OOP approach